ubhyl-debug/course-data-stories/DataStory/Data_Story.md

 # Abstract

-In recent years, the role of journalism in shaping public opinion, particularly in politically sensitive contexts, has drawn renewed attention.
-Modern debates about media responsibility, misinformation, and the influence of platform owners on public discourse provide a contemporary lens through which historical media coverage can be reexamined.
-This project draws on the Deutsches Zeitungsportal, a comprehensive archive of historical German newspapers, to investigate how journalism responded to the political transformation in Germany during the early 1930s.
-Using Large Language Models (LLMs), we aim to analyze and classify the stance of newspaper articles toward the NSDAP, reducing the need for exhaustive manual reading.
-This approach was motivated by a combination of personal interest in journalism and an initial observation of contradictory reporting surrounding the arrest of an SPD politician, highlighting the potential of computational methods to surface patterns and tensions in historical media landscapes.
+The role of journalism in shaping public opinion—especially in politically volatile contexts—has become a renewed subject of debate in light of current concerns over misinformation, media accountability, and the influence of platform ownership.
+These contemporary issues provide a valuable lens for reexamining the historical function of the press.
+In this project, we analyze how German newspapers responded to the political transformation leading up to the Nazi regime in the early 1930s.
+Drawing on the Deutsches Zeitungsportal, a large archive of digitized historical newspapers, we employ Large Language Models (LLMs) to automatically classify articles based on their stance toward the NSDAP.
+This computational approach reduces the need for manual content analysis and enables large-scale pattern discovery.
+The project was inspired by a personal interest in journalism and the discovery of contradictory reporting on the 1933 arrest of an SPD politician, underscoring the value of using digital methods to explore the complex and often polarized media landscape of that era.

 # Introduction/Motivation

-In Washington D. C. at Donald Trumps inauguration for his second US presidency on January 20, 2025, businessman and political figure Elon Musk made a salute, twice, that is illegal in Germany.
+On January 20, 2025, during the second inauguration of Donald Trump in Washington D.C., businessman and political figure Elon Musk made a gesture that quickly sparked global controversy.
 This is because Musk's gesture falls under the definition of a Nazi salute: raising the right arm, outstretched, palm down.

 <figure>
   <p><a href="[https://www.deutsche-digitale-bibliothek.de](https://www.theguardian.com/technology/2025/jan/20/trump-elon-musk-salute)">